 However, any decision regarding the length of bereavement leave will be no less than the minimum amounts set out by s70 of the Holidays Act 2003.

-Note 1: The minimum entitlement prescribed in the Holidays Act 2003 for a bereavement on the death of the employee’s spouse, parent, child, brother or sister, grandparent, grandchild or spouse’s parent is three days’ paid leave.
+Note 1: The minimum entitlement prescribed in the Holidays Act 2003 for a bereavement on the death of the employee’s spouse, parent, child (including by reason of miscarriage or still birth), brother or sister, grandparent, grandchild or spouse’s parent is three days’ paid leave.

 Note 2: The minimum entitlement prescribed in the Holidays Act 2003 for a bereavement on the death of any other person where obligations (such as those in 6.6.1) exist is one day.